How to Complete Mardi Himal Trek in 3 Days(2022 )

 Looking back on that trek, I can’t help but feel a sense of pride and accomplishment.
 It was my first expedition in trekking, but I made sure that it wasn’t my last.
 Also, I’m glad that the first trek that I did was one of the most beautiful trekking Adventures in Nepal.

-You can find a detailed itinerary for this trek here.
+You can find a detailed itinerary of Mardi Himal Trek here.

 About the Author

 Rabin Lamsal is a passionate travel blogger and content writer who enjoys writing about all sorts of subjects.
-His hobbies include music, travelling, and writing, among others.
+His hobbies include music, traveling, and writing, among others.